 I loved having a lot of brothers and sisters.
 They were what I call “built in friends”.
 I did girly stuff like play with dolls and Barbies, and I did boyish stuff like climb trees, and pull the legs off of grasshoppers.

-My family didn’t have money to travel around the country, so we spent time discovering the beautiful and diverse landscape of Utah through camping and long drives.
+My family didn’t have money to travel around the world, or country for that matter, so we spent time discovering the beautiful and diverse landscape of Utah through camping and long drives.

 Where did you meet Ox?

-My husband is Nathan, but his nick name is Ox from his last name that no one could pronounce so they stopped at the first syllable.
-Besides Ox is fitting.
+My husband is Nathan, but his nick name is Ox (first syllable of his last name) Besides Ox is fitting.
 He is a big guy.